ruchanimbalkar/countries-app-fall-2025/version-5/README.md

-# Countries API App — Version 5
+# Countries API Application - Version 5

+## 👋 Welcome!

+We are so close to completing our Countries API Application!
+The only thing left to do is deploy it so it's fully accessible on the internet, then write our README to explain our project to the world 🚀

+---

+## 🎯 Requirements for Version 4

-In Version 5, you will...
+To complete Version 5, you will...
 - Deploy your server/API to Render
-- Deploy your database to Neon
 - Deploy your frontend to Netlify

-## Why do we deploy our code to the internet?

-Deploying your application remotely makes your app accessible via a URL on the internet, not just your computer.

-There are many deployment tools out there (like Heroku, DigitalOcean, and AWS) but we are using these ones because they are free to use.
-Let's get started!
+- Write a README.md file to explain your project

 ---